citp/privacy-policy-historical/a/an/ank/anki.com.md

 #### G. SECURITY

 We take reasonable precautions to protect your data.
 Payment transactions are encrypted in transit.
 Although we endeavor to provide reasonable security, no system can prevent all potential breaches or guarantee perfect security.
-Please contact us immediately at [security@anki.com](mailto:security@anki.com) if you suspect a vulnerability in our systems.
+Please contact us immediately at [security@anki.com](mailto:security@anki.com) if you suspect a vulnerability in our systems, products, or services.

 #### H. YOUR CALIFORNIA PRIVACY RIGHTS

 California residents may request information about practices related to disclosing personal information to certain third parties and/or opt-out of sharing of information with unaffiliated third parties, if applicable.
-Please send your request (along with your full name, e-mail address, postal address) to us at the contact information provided in Section I.
+Please send your request (along with your full name, e-mail address, postal address) to us as the contact information provided in Section I.

 #### I. HOW TO CONTACT US